Isaac ben Dorbolo

-He traveled much, and knew Poland, Russia, Bohemia, France, and Germany from his own observations.
+He traveled much, and knew France, Germany, Bohemia, Moravia, Poland and Russia from his own observations.
 Some time after 1140 he visited Rabbeinu Tam in Ramerupt.

-In Worms, where he remained for some time, he reports having seen a responsum from the rabbis of Palestine in answer to a question addressed to them in 960 (at the time of Emperor Otto I) by the Rhenish rabbis concerning the reported appearance of the Messiah.
+In Worms, where he remained for some time, he reports having seen a responsum from the rabbis of Ereṣ Yisrāʾel in answer to a question addressed to them in 960 (at the time of Emperor Otto I) by the Rhenish rabbis concerning the reported appearance of the Messiah.
 Though this responsum is mentioned in different sources, its historical character has been questioned.

+Isaac is mainly known through his additions to Maḥzor Vitry, although did not compile the Machzor as Charles Taylor supposed.
+These additions are indicated either by the author's full name or by a simple ת (= Tosefet), and appear in MS BL 27,200–27,201, the manuscript on which all modern editions are based.
+He often appends his name to such additions; and in one place he says plainly: "These explanations were added by me, Isaac b.
+Dorbolo; but the following is from the Machzor of R. Simchah of Vitry himself".